symbol/symbol-docs/source/concepts/harvesting.rst

 Delegated harvesting
 ********************

-Delegated harvesting enables an account to use a **proxy private** key that can be shared with a node securely.
+Delegated harvesting enables an account to use a **proxy private key** that can be shared with a node securely.
 In other words, you can use the importance score of your account to create new blocks without running a node.

-After an account activates delegated harvesting, its **importance score** is transferred to a **remote account**.
-The remote account inherits the importance of the original account.
+To enable delegated harvesting, the account owner has to link its **importance score** to a remote account announcing an :ref:`AccountLinkTransaction <account-link-transaction>`.

+Then, the account needs to send a **special encrypted message** to the node via a :doc:`TransferTransaction <transfer-transaction>`.
+The message must contain the remote's account **proxy private key**  encrypted using AES, so that only the recipient will be able to decipher it.

+The node receives an encrypted message using WebSockets.
+Once the node decrypts the private key of the potential delegated harvester, the node owner can save the account on disk if the candidate meets the requirements.
+Even if the node disconnects temporarily, for whatever reason, the persistent delegated harvesters will be reestablished once the node reconnects to the network.

+Additionally, the use of encrypted message creates a backup of the information for the nodes.
+If the disk containing the delegated keys becomes corrupted or destroyed, the node owner can retrieve the data by querying the blockchain.

-Security-wise, **sharing a proxy private key with** a remote node does not compromise the original account since:
+Security-wise, **sharing a proxy private key** with a node does not compromise the original account since:

 * The remote account has zero balance.
 * The remote account by itself can't transfer the importance to another account.